 Can you import a piece for me from the USA?

 Yes.
 Vintage Electric can import pieces from the USA cheaper and faster than individuals due to our company gaining Australian Trusted Trader status.
 Monies are paid upfront and delivered to the collector, and we manage all paperwork.

-Has anyone ever purchased a vintage guitar after telling you they need to get approval from their wife or girlfriend?
+Has anyone ever purchased a vintage guitar after telling you they need to get approval from their significant other?